DevonSmith/DevonSmith.github.io/cs460/hw5/index.md

 			'2017-06-19'
 	);
 ```
-While I was at it I also created a file that would destroy the database after testing.
+While I was at it, I also created a file that would destroy the database after testing.

 ```sql
 -- Remove the table from this database